NATIVE WOMEN'S COOPERATIVE PROJECT

 made by Cherokee artisans

-we have been awarded a grant from the Campaign for Human Development to investigate
+the group was awarded a grant from the Campaign for Human Development to investigate

 the feasibility of reviving a weaving cooperative (Sequoyah Weavers Guild),